Gia Oris (CC-BY)

 We are excited to kick-off the fourth round of Open Life Science with another incredible cohort of mentors, mentees, and experts.
 We are honored to bring together members of diverse identities and backgrounds who represent expertise from different domains of research, who are working to address a wide range of relevant questions in their field and are motivated to bring a culture change in their areas.
 Many of them are long-standing Open Scientists who aim to use this opportunity to apply open science and community-based principles in their projects through this program.

 The mentees joining this program are Adel Sarvary, Alejandro Coca Castro, Ali Humayun, Andreea Avramescu, Arent Kievits, Batool Almarzouq, Burce Elbasan, Caitlin Augustin, Callum Mole, Cecilia Herbert, Cylcia Bolibaugh, Diego Onna, Elisa Rodenburg, Emmanuel Adamolekun, Erika Salomon, Ewa Leś, Florence Okoye, Gill Francis, Guillermo Luciano Fiorini, Irena Maus, Leena AlMehlisy, Lisanna Paladin, Luke Hare, Lydia France, Mai Alajaji, Manuel Lera Ramirez, Michael Addy, Nadine Spychala, Sagarika Valluri, Sara Villa, Saranjeet Kaur Bhogal, Sebastián Ayala Ruano, Tobías Aprea, Wai-Yin Kwan.
-These individuals are based in 14 countries (Argentina, Ecuador, France, Germany, Ghana, India, Netherlands, Nigeria, Poland, Saudi Arabia, Spain, The Netherlands, United Kingdom, United States) where they will be leading their respective projects.
+These individuals are based in 13 countries (Argentina, France, Germany, Ghana, India, Netherlands, Nigeria, Poland, Saudi Arabia, Spain, The Netherlands, United Kingdom, United States) where they will be leading their respective projects.

 Topics for their projects include DIY and makerspace, Ethical AI, FAIR principles, Python library, agriculture, artificial intelligence, astrobiology, biodiversity, carbon footprinting, case study, citizen science, community health metric, complexity measures, data science, data stewards, data visualisation, database, deep learning, electoron microscopy and imaging, energy, environmental data, gender equality, genetic engineering, green infrastructure, interview, metagenomics, outreach, peer consulting, policymaking, programming, reproducible research, research community, research software engineering, river and freshwater ecology, scientific events, secondary school outreach, sequencing, soil sample, survey data, synthetic data, technical development, therapeutics, training, training and education, version control, web application.